howardliam/ecs-test/README.md

 # ECS test
 A project for testing implementations of an ECS.
-Uses OpenGL, GLAD, SDL2, ImGui.
+Uses OpenGL 4.6, GLAD, SDL3, ImGui, STB Image.